carissalow/rapids/docs/file-structure.md

 # File Structure

 !!! tip
     Read this page if you want to learn more about how RAPIDS is structured.
-If you want to start using it go to [Installation](../setup/installation/) and then to [Initial Configuration](../setup/configuration/)
+If you want to start using it go to [Installation](../setup/installation/), then to [Configuration](../setup/configuration/), and then to [Execution](../setup/execution/)

 All paths mentioned in this page are relative to RAPIDS' root folder.